ROSENEATH THEATRE’S YOUTH LEADERSHIP PROGRAM

 WHEN: Training will be held Tuesday evenings from 5-7 p.m.
 Youth will also be called upon during various programs Roseneath will be putting on throughout the school year.
 November 6th, will be a mandatory session for all interested youth.

 WHERE: Roseneath Theatre at 651 Dufferin Street, on the third floor.

 HOW: Please complete the application form

-WHY: Roseneath Theatre’s Youth Leadership Program strives to give youth in our neighbourhood who are passionate about the arts and community service a chance to explore theatre and art in a non-traditional way.
-The program allows students to safely and comfortably explore their own strengths and areas for growth through hands on work and using drama training and techniques.
+WHY: Roseneath Theatre’s Youth Leadership Program strives to give youth who are passionate about the arts and community service a chance to explore education, theatre and the arts in a non-traditional way.
+The program allows students to safely and comfortably explore their own strengths and areas for growth through hands-on work experience.
 Roseneath Theatre’s Youth Leaders will build their confidence, social skills and expand themselves artistically, emotionally and socially.
 This program will give students the chance to broaden their world and explore interests and passions that they may not realize they’ve had.
-They will also gain documented community service hours which are required to complete high school in Ontario and professional references to support their next endeavours.
+They will also gain documented community service hours which are required to complete high school in Ontario and professional contacts to support their next endeavours.

 ABOUT US: Roseneath Theatre, founded in 1983, is a professional theatre company based in Toronto (at Dundas/Dufferin).
 We specialize in the development and production of award-winning plays for young people that powerfully address social justice and equity issues that young people face in their lives.
 Our primary work is the touring of these plays to schools across Ontario and throughout North America.